amitjadhav93/YouTube-Video-QnA-System/README.md

-# 🎬 Transcript: Chat With Any YouTube Video, Grounded in What It Actually Says
+# 🎬 YouTube Video QnA System

 **Transcript** (YouTube Video QnA System) is a Retrieval-Augmented Generation (RAG) chatbot that lets you paste in a YouTube video link and ask natural-language questions about it.
 It pulls the video's transcript, indexes it locally, and answers your questions using only what's actually said in the video — no rewatching, no scrubbing.